appuio/techlab/labs/08_database.md

 **Hint:** Use `oc rsync` to copy local files into a pod.

 **Attention:** Note that the rsync command of the operating system is used.
-On UNIX systems, rsync can be installed with the package manager, on Windows, for example, [cwRsync](https://www.itefix.net/cwrsync).
-If an installation of rsync is not possible, you can, for example, log into the pod and download the dump via `curl -O <URL>`.
+On most UNIX systems rsync can be installed via package manager, on Windows use e.g. [cwRsync](https://www.itefix.net/cwrsync).
+If an installation of rsync is not possible, you can still log into the pod and download the dump via `curl -O <URL>`.

 **Hint:** Use the mysql tool to load the dump.